 - The bus will only go to one location.
 If for some reason you or your child care provider will not be at that location you are responsible to pick your child up from school that day. - Please be ready for the bus to pick up/drop off your child each day.
 The bus will only wait 2 minutes outside your home before going to the next location.
 If you are not ready when the bus arrives before school, the bus will leave after 2 minutes and you will be responsible for getting your child to school.
-After school, if the bus driver does not see anyone at your home within 2 minutes of arrival, the bus will bring your child to Roosevelt Elementary School and you will be responsible for picking up your child. - The time in which the bus arrives at your home may vary from day to day, depending on the weather and the number of children who are riding the bus. - If your child is sick or is not riding the bus on a particular day, it is your responsibility to call the bus barn to inform them of this.
-The bus barn telephone number is: 225-6766
+After school, if the bus driver does not see anyone at your home within 2 minutes of arrival, the bus will bring your child to Cherokee Elementary School and you will be responsible for picking up your child. - You will be given 3 chances.
+If you fail to inform the bus barn that your child is not riding or your child misses the bus a strike will be notated.
+Once you have 3 strikes your child will no longer be able to ride the bus for the following 2 weeks.
+Once your bus privileges have been reinstated you will only be given one more chance before your child will no longer be allowed to ride the bus for the remainder of the current semester. - The time in which the bus arrives at your home may vary from day to day, depending on the weather and the number of children who are riding the bus. - If your child is sick or is not riding the bus on a particular day, it is your responsibility to call the bus barn to inform them of this.
+The bus barn telephone number is: 225-6766 or 712-229-0098